The Frizz-Fighting Hair Product Kim Kardashian Uses Is On Sale Now

 Celebrity hairstylist Chris Appleton uses the hairspray on his star clients to achieve shiny, glass-like hair.
 The spray is formulated to protect the hair against weather-related frizz for a smooth, silky look.
 Appleton used the product on J.Lo for her iconic bouncy curls at the 2020 Super Bowl Halftime Show.

-Shop the celebrity-approved Color Wow Dream Coat spray below.
-And, be sure to check out the top-rated Dyson Airwrap dupe on sale now and the best Amazon Prime Day beauty deals.
+For curly hair, get the celebrity-approved Color Wow Dream Coat spray on sale, too.
+And, be sure to check out the top-rated Dyson Airwrap dupe on sale now and more of the best Amazon Prime Day beauty deals before it's too late.

 RELATED CONTENT: